 If kids think they're good enough at gaming, they could enter into gaming tournaments to earn cash prizes.
 These competitions have big sponsors, which can mean big prizes.
 But they need to keep in mind that they'll be up against some amazing gamers.

 As video game testers, they can try out video games before they've even hit the shops.
-They'll be paid to check for any glitches and ensure that the entire game is playing correctly.
+They'll be paid to check for any glitches and ensure the entire game plays correctly.

 How kids who love animals can make money

-If your child is passionate about animals, then the good news is that there are several ways kids who love animals can make money.
+If your child is passionate about animals, then the good news is that kids who love animals can make money in several ways.

 Dog owners love nothing more than to spoil their animals.
 So, with this in mind, kids could start their own pet baking business and make healthy and homemade pet treats to sell to friends, neighbours and local markets.